Milieus, milieu descriptions and their visualization in film

 Poverty does not necessarily go hand in hand with uncleanliness and disorder, just as wealth is not necessarily associated with cleanliness and order, whereby the ideas of what cleanliness and order are are also subject to change and are interpreted differently in different times.

 The German author Hans Fallada provides a very vivid and revealing example of this in his 1932 novel „Kleiner Mann, was nun?“ („Little Man, What Now?“), in which his protagonists suffer from existential worries during the Great Depression.
 In the chapter „Ein Etat ist aufgestellt und das Fleisch wird knapp.
 Pinneberg findet sein Lämmchen komisch“ („A budget is drawn up and meat is running short.
-Pinneberg finds his little lamb funny“), Emma ‚Lämmchen‘ (‚Lamb‘) Mörschel draws up an income and expenditure plan for herself and her friend Johannes Pinneberg.
-Of the very meagre 200 Reichsmarks (RM) – equivalent to around 940 euros or 985 dollars in today’s purchasing power – that the two of them had at their disposal on a gross monthly basis, she budgeted for essential items such as taxes and insurance, rent, electricity, fares and food: clothing and laundry 10 RM, shoes 4 RM, washing, rolling and flattening 3 RM, cleaning products 5 RM and flowers 1.15 RM.
-Together, this amounted to 23.15 Reichsmarks, or almost 12 percent of the total budget for keeping her and her apartment clean and tidy.
-Despite her poverty, even the occasional flower arrangement was considered indispensable.
+Pinneberg finds his little lamb funny“), Emma Mörschel draws up an income and expenditure plan for herself and her friend Johannes Pinneberg.
+From the very meager 163 Reichsmarks — which, according to today’s purchasing power, correspond to about 765 euros or 800 dollars — that the two have available to them each month, she plans for essential items such as rent, electricity, transportation, and groceries:

 clothing and laundry: